05 Feb 2011 No Comments

 Sakura darted away.
 But his movements brought Sasuke to mind, for the third time that day.
 Her dark-haired teammate would have used her minute sluggishness to his advantage.
 He would have gone for the kill.
 Sasuke never gave his opponent any opening — even if it was his own teammate.

 He took his time, set up punches and gauged her reactions.
 Eyes following her every move, Katsuro watched her closely, looking for patterns.
 She could see it now.
 It gave her the illusion of control, but really he was waiting until just the right moment.

-By this point, Sasuke would have powered through, ended the fight by sheer force.
+By this point, Sasuke would have powered through and ended the fight with sheer force.

 Katsuro stood waiting in front of her, blue sky framing him, his brown hair wild and tousled from avoiding her blows.

 “Come on, don’t hold back,” he said with that familiar smile, the one that crinkled up the corner of his eyes.

 Sakura tipped her head back and laughed in spite of herself.
 The wind danced warm and soft around her throat in that same familiar way she was beginning to associate with Katsuro.

 Only he could make an invitation to fight sound happy, she decided.
 Like it was what he wanted more than anything in the world.

 “All right, if you insist!” she said sweetly, and came at him again.

 If she were at home, she thought, feinting a blow to get him into better position, Sasuke would already have his sharingan activated.
 Fights with him just weren’t fun.